paulhibbitts/cmpt-363-213/docs/readings.md

 ## Week 7
 ### Instructor user research plan group meetings
-**Remote User Testing and Usability Testing: How to Conduct Research from Anywhere in the World (1 of 3 for Week 6)**
+**Remote User Research: The Time Is Now (1 of 3 for Week 6)**
-<a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://www.userinterviews.com/blog/remote-usability-testing-and-user-testing">Remote User Testing and Usability Testing: How to Conduct Research from Anywhere in the World</a>
+<a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://www.uxmatters.com/mt/archives/2020/06/remote-user-research-the-time-is-now.php">Remote User Research: The Time Is Now</a>

 **User Interviews: How, When, and Why to Conduct Them (2 of 3 for Week 6)**
 <a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://www.nngroup.com/articles/user-interviews/">User Interviews: How, When, and Why to Conduct Them</a>